 Retail Cashier Resume Examples (No Experience, Restaurant)

-As you can see, one’s empty, like a store going out of business.
+As you can see, the second cashier resume is empty, like a store going out of business.

 The good example, however, is packed with just what they’re looking for like a major storewide sale.